jessica-calderon/jessica-calderon/README.md

 - 🔭 I’m currently working on **UTSA’s Full Stack Bootcamp**

-- 🌱 I’m currently learning **CSS Frameworks, jQuery/JavaScript, and APIs, to name a few**
+- 🌱 I’m currently learning **CSS Frameworks, jQuery/JavaScript, APIs, and Node.js, to name a few**

 - 👩🏻‍💻 All of my projects are available at [https://jessica-calderon.github.io/portfolio](https://jessica-calderon.github.io/portfolio)

-- 💬 Ask me about **My Bootcamp experience so far**
+- 💬 Ask me about **my Bootcamp experience so far**

 - 📫 How to reach me **calderonjessica13@yahoo.com**